SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Tennessee Health Science Center College of Pharmacy discussed a wide range of topics including personal heroes, future aspirations, favorite hobbies, academic accomplishments, healthcare system improvements, and perceptions of professionalism.
-While the responses varied, some mentioned an MMI format and potential nondisclosure agreements, indicating a structured interview process that may involve scenario-based questions and confidentiality agreements.
+Students said most interesting question asked at University of Tennessee Health Science Center College of Pharmacy discussed a wide range of topics including healthcare heroes, hobbies, future aspirations, and personal attributes.
+The interviews also included questions about the Tenn Care System, personal accomplishments, professional values, and the future role of pharmacists.
+Some respondents mentioned an MMI format which may involve a nondisclosure agreement.

 What was the most difficult question?